omar-Abouyoussef/egxpy/README.md

 2. Install the Dependencies:
     ```bash
    pip install -r requirements.txt```
-After running the command, a web browser will open with the application interface.
-If it doesn't open automatically, check the terminal output for a local URL (e.g., http://localhost:8501/) and open it manually in your browser.

 Contributing 🤝
 Contributions are welcome!
 Feel free to open issues or submit pull requests.